greggannicott/wp-music-library/wordpress_plugins/wp-ilibrary/readme.txt

 1. Click 'Choose File' and locate your iTunes Library File ([Help finding your XML library file](http://support.apple.com/kb/HT1660))
 1. Click 'Update Library'.
 This will import your library file and update the online library with any changes.

-= How often should I update my library? =
+= When should I update my library? =

 With regards to this plugin, the following changes to your iTunes library are good reasons to update/import your library: